 While making the plan, always keep an extra day in hand.
 Generally, bad moments or bad things happen suddenly, “Its always good to prepare yourself for the worst”.
 If anything goes wrong during the trip, having an extra day in hand can save you from unwanted stress and expenses.

-Like when the Ex CM of Tamil Nadu died, I was in Kodaikanal (hill station of Tamil Nadu).
+Like when the Ex-CM of Tamil Nadu died, I was in Kodaikanal (hill station of Tamil Nadu).
 After the words are spread, people used to close their shop out of respect.
-For one day the whole Tamil Nadu was closed including all the sightseeing place at the Kodaikanal.
+One day the whole Tamil Nadu was closed including all the sightseeing places at the Kodaikanal.

 Thanks for having an extra day, I was able to see that beautiful place more.
 Otherwise, I have to go to my next destination and leaving the Kodaikanal behind.